 - c.
 Identify any other information searchable on the consumer education website for the child care provider type listed below and then, if checked, describe the searchable information included on the website. - i. [x] All licensed providers.
 Describe: A search of all licensed providers can also be searched by their county, by their city and by the name of their program.
 You can also filter and search by facility and quality rating on our website. - ii. [x] License-exempt CCDF center-based providers.
 Describe: A search of all licensed providers can also be searched by their county, by their city and by the name of their program.
-You can also filter and search by facility and quality rating on our website. iii. [x] License-exempt CCDF family child care providers.
-Describe: This can only be search by the parent of the children receiving care with the provider's specialized number. iv. [] License-exempt, non-CCDF providers.
-Describe: Relative CCDF providers.
-Describe: ٧. [] Other.
-Describe: vi.
-Provider-specific quality information 9.2.4 Lead Agencies must identify specific quality information on each child care provider for whom they have this information.
+You can also filter and search by facility and quality rating on our website. - iii. [x] License-exempt CCDF family child care providers.
+Describe: This can only be search by the parent of the children receiving care with the provider's specialized number. - iv. [] License-exempt, non-CCDF providers.
+Describe: - v. [] Relative CCDF providers.
+Describe: - vi. [] Other.
+Describe: - 9.2.4 Provider-specific quality information

+Lead Agencies must identify specific quality information on each child care provider for whom they have this information.
 Provider-specific quality information must only be posted on the consumer education website if it is available for the individual child care provider.

-What specific quality information does the Lead Agency provide on the website? a. [x] Quality improvement system. ii. [] National accreditation. [] Enhanced licensing system. iii. iv. [] Meeting Head Start/Early Head Start Program Performance Standards. [] Meeting pre-Kindergarten quality requirements. ٧. vi. [] School-age standards. vii. [x] Quality framework or quality improvement system. viii. [] Other.
-Describe: b.
-For what types of child care providers is quality information available? [x] Licensed CCDF providers.
-Describe the quality information: The website includes information on the ABC Quality rating for the child care provider and there is an explanation of what each level means.
-There is an information badge to show if the provider is a state 4K provider, a Head Start provider, has a safe sleep designation or a breast-feeding friendly designation.
-Family child care homes have information about whether they have completed their required 10 hours of training annually.
-The Resources tab on the website contains ABC Quality program standards for review.
-Licensed non-CCDF providers.
-Describe the quality information: ii. iii. [x] License-exempt center-based CCDF providers.
-Describe the quality information: The website includes information n the ABC Quality rating for the child care provider and there is an explanation of what each level means.
-There is an information badge to show if the provider is a state 4K provider, a Head Start provider, has a safe sleep designation or a breast-feeding friendly designation.
+- a.
+What specific quality information does the Lead Agency provide on the website? - i. [x] Quality improvement system. - ii. [] National accreditation. - iii. [] Enhanced licensing system. - iv. [] Meeting Head Start/Early Head Start Program Performance Standards. - v. [] Meeting pre-Kindergarten quality requirements. - vi. [x] School-age standards. - vii. [x] Quality framework or quality improvement system. - viii. [x] Other.
+Describe: Breast Feeding Friendly Designation, SC First Steps 4 K (CERDEP), Sleep Safe SC Designation, and Head Start. - b.
+For what types of child care providers is quality information available? - i. [x] Licensed CCDF providers.
+Describe the quality information: This provider type includes licensed center care, licensed family child care homes, licensed family child care groups and licensed family child care homes.
+The website includes information on the program's location, operating hours, operator/director contact information, quality level, capacity, SCDSS licensing information (i.e., licensing type and number, issue date, expiration date, licensing specialist and contact number), and inspection reports.
+Information is also available for center-based care on whether they are Head Start/Early Head Start, SC First Steps 4-K. Family child care homes have information about whether they have completed their required 10 hours of training annually.

-The Resources tab on the website contains ABC Quality program standards for review.

-[] License-exempt FCC CCDF providers.
-Describe the quality information:

-[] License-exempt non-CCDF providers.
-Describe the quality information:

-vi. [] Relative child care providers.
-Describe the quality information:

-vii. [] Other.
+- ii. [] Licensed non-CCDF providers.
+Describe the quality information: - iii. [x] License-exempt center-based CCDF providers.
+Describe the quality information: The website includes information on the program's location, operating hours, operator/director contact information, quality level, licenseexempt status, monitoring visits dates and levels, and inspection reports. - iv. [] License-exempt FCC CCDF providers.
+Describe the quality information: - v. [] License-exempt non-CCDF providers.
+Describe the quality information: - vi. [] Relative child care providers.
+Describe the quality information: - vii. [] Other.
 Describe: